walmartdigital/k8s-101/labs/06-deploying-using-flux/06-deploying-using-flux.md

 ## Exercise: Deploy using Flux

-On your local machine, clone the deployment repository for the labs cluster (ask your instructor for the URL).
+On your local machine, clone the deployment repository for the frontend labs cluster (ask your instructor for the URL).

 ```
 git clone https://<git-remote>/walmartdigital/frontend-k8s